Skip to content

 7. Yuvraj Singh (India) – 119 meters

-One of the biggest hitters of the cricket ball, Yuvraj Singh could clear any ground with his monster hits.
-During an ODI against England in Cuttack in 2007, Yuvraj got into the act by launching Andrew Flintoff over long-on for a 119 meter six.
-With effortless power and timing, Yuvraj made crushing the ball look routine.
-The six highlighted his reputation as a clean striker of the ball capable of clearing any boundary.
+One of the biggest hitters of the cricket ball, Yuvraj Singh, could clear any ground with his monster hits.
+During an ODI against England in Cuttack in 2007, Yuvraj got into the act by launching Andrew Flintoff over long-on for a 119-meter six.

 6. Mark Waugh (Australia) – 120 meters

 Legendary Australian batsman Mark Waugh was known for his effortless stroke-play and ability to hit big sixes.
-During a ODI against West Indies in 1991, Waugh got into the act by clearing the ropes off Ian Bishop.
-The ball traveled an estimated 120 meters before landing.
-Waugh made the mammoth hit look easy with his trademark casual style, underlining his status as a clean striker of the cricket ball.
+During an ODI against the West Indies in 1991, Waugh got into the act by clearing the ropes off Ian Bishop.

 5. Corey Anderson (New Zealand) – 122 meters

-At his peak in ODI cricket, New Zealand all-rounder Corey Anderson was among the most destructive batsmen going around.
-In 2014 against India, Anderson got into the act by launching a 122 meter six off Indian spinner Ravindra Jadeja.
+In 2014 against India, Anderson got into the act by launching a 122-meter six off Indian spinner Ravindra Jadeja.
 Lifting Jadeja over long-on, the ball disappeared into the stands.
-Anderson’s monstrous hitting ability made him one of the first names on the Kiwi team sheet at the time.

 4. Liam Livingstone (England) – 122 meters against Pakistan in 2021

 During England’s tour of Pakistan in 2021, batsman Liam Livingstone was in the form of his life.
 In a T20I match, he decided to target Pakistan pacer Shaheen Afridi’s full toss outside off stump.
-Lifting through the line, Livingstone deposited the ball way into the stands for a measured 122 meter six.
-The mammoth hit highlighted his credentials as a clean striker of the ball capable of clearing any ground.

 3. Martin Guptill (New Zealand) – 127 meters against South Africa in 2012

-In a ODI against South Africa in 2012, Kiwi opener Martin Guptill was going through a purple patch with the bat.
-One Morne Morkel delivery that was just a tad too full brought out Guptill’s biggest hit.
 Lifting Morkel over long-on, the ball traveled an incredible 127 meters before landing many rows back in the stands.
 Guptill’s monstrous six underlined his reputation as one of the game’s most powerful strikers of the ball.

 2. Brett Lee (Australia) – 130 to 135 meters

-During the 2005 Ashes series, Australian fast bowler Brett Lee came out to bat in a tense run-chase.
+During the 2005 Ashes series, Australian fast bowler Brett Lee came out to bat in a tense run chase.
 Facing England pacer Andrew Flintoff, Lee stepped out and launched a ferocious straight hit that sailed deep into the stands at the Oval in London.
-Estimates put the distance of this six between 130-135 meters, making it one of the longest hits in cricket history.
-Lee’s monster strike helped Australia pull off an unlikely win.

 1. Shahid Afridi (Pakistan) – 153 meters

 The record for the longest six in international cricket belongs to none other than Shahid Afridi.
-In a ODI against South Africa in 2013, Afridi got into destruction mode by launching a monstrous 153 meter six off fast bowler Lonwabo Tsotsobe.
-The ball cleared the stadium and landed outside.
-Afridi’s superhuman hitting ability was on full display, reminding the cricketing world why he was considered the biggest hitter the game has seen.
+In an ODI against South Africa in 2013, Afridi got into destruction mode by launching a monstrous 153-meter six off fast bowler Lonwabo Tsotsobe.

 These 10 sixes show the immense power and talent of the world’s biggest hitters.
-While most sixes clear the ropes by some distance, these stands out for going unbelievable distances and highlighting the brute strength and skills of some of cricket’s most destructive batsmen.
+While most sixes clear the ropes by some distance, these stand out for going unbelievable distances and highlighting the brute strength and skills of some of cricket’s most destructive batsmen.